 ‘Silent walking’ is the latest viral trend that is taking Gen Z by storm.

-Some of their suggestions include cancelling skinny jeans and losing their mind over the ‘bed rotting’ trend.
+Some of their suggestions include canceling skinny jeans and losing their mind over the ‘bed rotting’ trend.

 But now there is something else that is taking Zoomers by storm.

-This trend is known as ‘silent walking’.
-What is this you might ask?
-Well, let me explain.
+So, what is ‘silent walking,’ you might ask?
+Well, let us explain.

 It is actually something everyone pretty much did before technology became a significant part of our day-to-day life.